NEXT UP ON this.

 ‘Chemistry and biology were probably the most helpful subjects for me at school, but looking back I think that Health and Human Development would have been beneficial, too.
 I also volunteered at a nutrition organisation during my studies, which helped me get a job there.’

 Interested in pursuing a career as a nutritionist?
-Find out more about studying Deakin’s Graduate Diploma of Human Nutrition online.
+Find out more about studying postgraduate human nutrition with Deakin.